Matryoshka doll: Themes in dolls

-Matryoshkas are a popular souvenir for tourists in Russia.

 Matryoshka dolls are often designed to follow a particular theme; for instance, peasant girls in traditional dress.
 Originally, themes were often drawn from tradition or fairy tale characters, in keeping with the craft tradition—but since the late 20th century, they have embraced a larger range, including Russian leaders and popular culture.

 Common themes of matryoshkas are floral and relate to nature.
 Often Christmas, Easter, and religion are used as themes for the doll.
 Modern artists create many new styles of nesting dolls, mostly as an alternative purchase option for tourism.
 These include animal collections, portraits, and caricatures of famous politicians, musicians, athletes, astronauts, "robots", and popular movie stars.
 Today, some Russian artists specialize in painting themed matryoshka dolls that feature specific categories of subjects, people, or nature.
 Areas with notable matryoshka styles include Sergiyev Posad, Semionovo (now the town of Semyonov), Polkhovsky Maydan, and the city of Kirov.

-World record
+Matryoshka records

-The largest set of matryoshka dolls in the world is a 51-piece set hand-painted by Youlia Bereznitskaia of Russia, completed in 2003.
+The largest set of matryoshka dolls in the Guinness World Records is a 51-piece set hand-painted by Youlia Bereznitskaia (Юлия Березницкая) of Russia, completed in 2003.
 The tallest doll in the set measures 53.97 cm; the smallest, 0.31 cm.
 Arranged side-by-side, the dolls span 3.41 m.
+However, several larger sets are known.

+In 1906, at the 1906 Milan International exposition, a matryoshka doll won a gold medal.

+The largest collection of matryoshkas in the United States is in the Museum of Russian Art (Minnesota), which keeps about 3,500 matryoshkas.

 As metaphor

 Nesting and onion metaphors

-Matryoshkas are also used metaphorically, as a design paradigm, known as the "matryoshka principle" or "nested doll principle".
-It denotes a recognizable relationship of "object-within-similar-object" that appears in the design of many other natural and crafted objects.
-Examples of this use include the matrioshka brain, the Matroska media-container format, and the Russian Doll model of multi-walled carbon nanotubes.
+Examples of metaphorical use of matryoshka include the matrioshka brain, the Matroska media-container format, and the Russian Doll model of multi-walled carbon nanotubes.

 The onion metaphor is similar.
 If the outer layer is peeled off an onion, a similar onion exists within.
 This structure is employed by designers in applications such as the layering of clothes or the design of tables, where a smaller table nests within a larger table, and a smaller one within that.

 The metaphor of the matryoshka doll (or its onion equivalent) is also used in the description of shell companies and similar corporate structures that are used in the context of tax-evasion schemes in low-tax jurisdictions (for example, offshore tax havens).
-It has also been used to describe satellites and suspected weapons in space.